ubbe-xyz/dialog-rfc/README.md

 <img src="./.github/images/rfc.png" width="600" />

 A proposal for a flexible and accessible **Dialog component**.
-You can preview the RFC here and play with the **interactive examples** which are integrated on it.
+You can preview [the RFC here](https://adverity-tech-test-ll6lmtial-lluia.vercel.app/) and play with the **interactive examples** which are integrated on it.

 <img src="./.github/images/dialog-open.png" width="600" />

 ## Running locally 🔖

+Alternatively you can run the application locally.

 Before you start, you will need: